 PhD students who apply for and receive competitive external fellowship awards may be eligible for stipend supplementation.
-This policy does not apply to all external awards so please check with the Office of Graduate Affairs (OGA) for specific awards.
+This policy does not apply to all external awards so please check with the VI Administration for specific awards.

 4. Taxes

 This information is of a general nature, and does not constitute tax advice.
 Students should consult the Internal Revenue Service, the New York State Department of Taxation and Finance, or a certified tax professional for tax counsel.